MetPX/sarracenia/doc/dd_post.1.rst

 **[-rn|--rename <path>]**

-  With the *rename*  option, the user can suggest a destination path to its products.
+  With the *rename*  option, the user can suggest a destination path to its files.
 If the given path ends with '/' it suggests a directory path...
 If it doesn't, the option specifies a file renaming.

 **[-tp|--topic_prefix <key>]**